Any1Cake/Roblox/Libraries/Orion-UI-Library/README.md

 	ValueName = "Slider" -- The text after the value number.
 	Color = Color3.fromRGB(255,255,255),
-	Save = true, -- Set this to true if you want to save this element in config Flag = "Slider" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
+	Save = true, -- Set this to true if you want to save this element in config Flag = "Slider1" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
 	Callback = function(Value)
 		print(Value) -- The function of the slider. end